The Opening Event for the Open Source Firmware Conference 2023

 DAPLink is an Open Source firmware from Arm based on CMSIS-DAP.
 The main goal of CMSIS-DAP is turning microcontrollers into debug probes (SWD, JTAG, SWO).
 DAPLink adds many features on top (Drag and drop flashing, serial adapter, bootloader updates, WebUSB, etc.) which is why it has been included in many development boards or on discrete entry-level probes.
 Projects like the BBC micro:bit have shown how the features of DAPLink can be used and extended to go beyond an on PCB debug probe and become an integral part of a project.

 In this workshop, you will learn about the current state of the System Transparency project.
-You will get your hands on the current features and set up a transparent system yourselves.

 Deep dive into the currently supported flash layouts, filesystems, and firmware update options in OpenBMC, how to choose which one to use, and how to enable each.